 Google Scholar is probably the most useful tool on the web today for academics.
 However, there’s no API for it, and seems to add little to no features with time.
 I don’t think Google is going to give it the Axe any time soon, but … I can’t imagine ads getting clicked on scholar pages.
 And Google is a for-profit, so one never knows.
 In any case, it would not hurt to show Google that we care, and there’s one simple thing to do.
-If you want to support the creation of the API, you could drop by the google API forums and express your interest.
+If you want to support the creation of the API, you could drop by the and express your interest.

-If you enjoyed this post, make sure you subscribe to my RSS feed!
+If you enjoyed this post, make sure you !

 [how to cite this post]